RomainStasyszyn/TFTP/README.md

-# wireshark-in-C-with-TCPdump
+# Projet IngProt - TFTP

-Projet TSR analyser of the network like wireshark only wrok on ubuntu because some library give by ubuntu
+Based on wireshark-in-C-with-TCPdump - Projet TSR analyser of the network like wireshark- https://github.com/loic-hourdin/wireshark-in-C-with-TCPdump

+Only work on ubuntu because of some library

-fo install:
+to install:

-sudo apt-get install libpcap0.8-dev make
+    sudo apt-get install libpcap0.8-dev
+    make

-fo use it:
+to use it:

-./analyse
+    sudo ./analyse <file.pcap>

-parameters:
--i <interface>  : interface analyse (default: the interface conected to the web)
--o <file>  : file .pcap to analyse
--f <filter>  : filtre BPF between "" (example of filter https://biot.com/capstats/bpf.html) (optionnel) -v <1..3> :  level of verbosity (1=one line by packet ; 2=one line by protocol ; 3=complete;  default:1)

-you can use in same time -i and -o
+    sudo ./analyse -v <file.pcap> for content of DATA